Why AI Reporting Tools Matter in 2025

 Looker Studio + BigQuery + LLM summaries

 Why it stands out: Fast to ship, low cost at smaller scales.
-Use BigQuery for modeling and add an LLM (via Apps Script/function) to auto-generate weekly summaries.
+Use BigQuery for modeling and add an LLM (via Apps Script/function) to auto-generate weekly summaries.- Best for: Marketing teams and startups needing speed and flexibility.

 - Considerations: Plan for quotas, caching, and a documented data dictionary.